KevinAst/feature-u/docs/bestPractices.md

 {{book.guide.crossCom}} mechanism provided by **feature-u** _(exposing
 a smaller cross section of the **Feature's Public Face**)_.

-The reason for this is many fold:
+There are a number of reasons for this:

-1. it is **more controlled** ... _a feature can formally declare it's Public Facing points_
+1. Your features truly become **plug-and-play**!
+This is probably the most compelling argument, and has many ramifications.

-2. your features truly become **plug-and-play**
+2. It is **more controlled**.
+A feature can formally declare it's Public Facing points, facilitating collaboration between developers.

-3. features can be tested in isolation.
-Simplified or mock components can easily be provided to stand in for any named fassets without any sophisticated mocking technique.
+3. Features can be **tested in isolation**.
+Simplified or mock components can easily be provided to "stand in" for any named `fassets` without any sophisticated mocking technique.

-4. upgrade features can be developed separately that define the same public face and then at build or runtime the upgraded feature could be used instead of the original.
-This could facilitate A/B testing and a nice migration path while keeping the original feature fully operational and easily reverted to if necessary.
+4. **Upgrading features can be developed on a separate track**.
+A "new and improved" feature can co-exist, providing it conforms to the same Public Face of the original.
+Then at build or run-time, the upgraded feature can be "swapped out" in place of the original.
+This facilitates A/B testing and provides a nice migration path while keeping the original feature fully operational _(i.e. it can easily be reverted when necessary)_.

 ## Feature Name